What is the Citizens’ Assembly?

 Will the Assembly be accessible for people with disabilities?

-The Assembly has been designed to be broadly representative of the UK electorate and therefore the Assembly organisers will make every effort to ensure that the Assembly’s business is accessible as far as is practicable and appropriate to people with disabilities.
+The Assembly was designed to be broadly representative of the UK electorate and therefore the Assembly organisers made every effort to ensure that the Assembly’s business was accessible as far as is practicable and appropriate to people with disabilities.

-The Assembly’s meetings will take place across two weekends in September.
-They are designed to help all Assembly members participate fully and develop their ideas in light of expert evidence and the views of other members.
-Assembly members will hear from a diverse range of speakers with widely varying perspectives on Brexit.
-They will be able to ask the speakers questions and consider among themselves what they make of what the speakers have said.
-They will then develop conclusions, which will be written up in a report.
+The Assembly’s meetings took place across two weekends in September.
+They were designed to help all Assembly members participate fully and develop their ideas in light of expert evidence and the views of other members.
+Assembly members heard from a diverse range of speakers with widely varying perspectives on Brexit.
+They were able to ask the speakers questions and consider among themselves what they made of what the speakers said.
+They then developed conclusions, which will be written up in a report.

 The format of the weekends will be outlined in more detail at a later stage.

-Members will receive £200 per weekend as a token of thanks for taking part in the Assembly.
-Travel and accommodation costs for participants will also be covered, as well as meals during the course of the assembly.
+Members received £200 per weekend as a token of thanks for taking part in the Assembly.
+Travel and accommodation costs for participants were also covered, as well as meals during the course of the assembly.

 The assembly will be held in Manchester.

-There will be very limited space for observers during Assembly meetings.
-Anyone wishing to do so should contact us through the website stating their reason for wishing to observe the Assembly.
-Observers will sit at the back of the room while the Assembly is meeting and will not be allowed to interact with Assembly members.
-These restrictions are important to preserve the integrity of the deliberative process.
+There was very limited space for observers during Assembly meetings.
+Anyone who wished to do so should have contacted us through the website stating their reason for wishing to observe the Assembly.
+Observers sat at the back of the room while the Assembly met and were not be allowed to interact with Assembly members.
+These restrictions were important to preserve the integrity of the deliberative process.